microsoft/sarif-tools/README.md

                         Exit with error code if there are any issues of the specified level (or for diff, an increase in issues at that level).

 commands:
-  blame       Enhance SARIF file with information from `git blame` csv         Write a CSV file listing the issues from the SARIF files(s) specified diff        Find the difference between two [sets of] SARIF files html        Write a file with HTML representation of SARIF file ls          List all SARIF files in the directories specified summary     Write a text summary with the counts of issues from the SARIF files(s) specified trend       Write a CSV file with time series data from the SARIF file(s) specified, which must
-              have timestamps in the filenames in format "yyyymmddThhmmssZ" usage       (Command optional) - print usage and exit word        Produce MS Word .docx summaries of the SARIF files specified Run `sarif <COMMAND> --help` for command-specific help.
+blame    Enhance SARIF file with information from `git blame` copy     Write a new SARIF file containing optionally-filtered data from other SARIF file(s) csv      Write a CSV file listing the issues from the SARIF files(s) specified diff     Find the difference between two [sets of] SARIF files html     Write an HTML representation of SARIF file(s) for viewing in a web browser info     Print information about SARIF file(s) structure ls       List all SARIF files in the directories specified summary  Write a text summary with the counts of issues from the SARIF files(s) specified trend    Write a CSV file with time series data from SARIF files with "yyyymmddThhmmssZ" timestamps in their filenames usage    (Command optional) - print usage and exit word     Produce MS Word .docx summaries of the SARIF files specified Run `sarif <COMMAND> --help` for command-specific help.
 ```